Parloa vs Zendesk: A complete guide for support teams in 2026

 Pricing ModelOpaque, quote-basedPer-agent, tiered SaaSTransparent, interaction-based

-Best ForComplex, large-scale voice automation projects with long timelines.Teams needing a single platform for all support functions.Teams wanting powerful, flexible AI inside their existing helpdesk, fast.
+Best ForComplex, large-scale voice automation projects with long timelines.Teams needing a mature, industry-standard platform for all support functions.Teams wanting powerful, flexible AI inside their existing helpdesk, fast.

 The best of both worlds: Powerful AI that just works

-You want the raw power of a dedicated AI engine like Parloa, but without the slow, complex, and expensive implementation that comes with it.
-And you want that power to work perfectly inside the helpdesk you already know and love, like Zendesk.
+You want the raw power of a dedicated AI engine, but you also want that power to work perfectly inside the helpdesk you already know and love, like Zendesk.

 This is exactly what eesel AI was built to do.
-It gives you a powerful, fully customizable AI engine that unifies all your scattered knowledge and plugs into your existing tools in minutes.
-You get the best of both worlds, without any of the compromises.
+It gives you a powerful, fully customizable AI engine that unifies all your scattered knowledge and plugs into your existing Zendesk setup in minutes.
+You get the best of both worlds-specialized AI power within the world's most trusted helpdesk.

 Ready to see what a truly integrated AI agent can do for your support team?
 Explore eesel AI and go live with your first AI agent in minutes, not months.